 What conflict resolution techniques do you use at school or home?

-Watch Playworks Trainer, Jeremy Lansing, teach Rock Paper Scissors to a group of kids.
 Want more transformational tools for your kids?
-Bring a Playworks Trainer to your school or afterschool program and learn how staff, parents, and volunteers can lead with play.
+Bring Playworks to your school or afterschool program and to help staff, parents, and volunteers can lead with play.